Mirks1011/Mirks1011/README.md

 🎓 3rd Year BSIT Student at Quezon City University

-I'm interested in working with software development and enjoy building desktop and websites.
+I'm interested in working software development and enjoy building desktop and web applications.
+And still continues of trying to improve

 ## 💻 Experience